ronentk/TextLabs/README.md

 An example from our materials science domain:
 ![](obj_example.png)

 We approach this from a reinforcement learning perspective, where an agent will be trained on increasingly harder generated texts simulating materials synthesis procedures (attempting to approach something like $X$ above).
-Each text is interpreted as instructions for solving a game (generated alongside the text), and reward is obtained by successfully following the instructions in the game context:
+Each text is interpreted as instructions for solving a game (generated alongside the text), and reward is obtained by successfully following the instructions in the game context.
+The winning policy (sequence of actions) carried out by the agent for a specific instruction set is exactly the desired action graph $K$.

 ![](diagram-Github.png)